Cat-Ion/FixedPoint/README.md

     #include <FixedPoint.hpp>

-Then declare some variables with an integer width, a (minimum) fractional width, and optionally an unsigned storage type, which defaults to 32-bit ints.
+Then declare some variables with an integer width, a fractional width, and optionally an unsigned storage type, which defaults to 32-bit ints.
+The integer and fractional width need to add up to one less than a multiple of the size of the storage type.

 The variables

-    FixedPoint<5, 32> a;
+    FixedPoint<5, 26> a;
-    FixedPoint<5, 35, uint32_t> b;
+    FixedPoint<5, 26, uint32_t> b;
-    FixedPoint<5, 58, uint32_t> c;
+    FixedPoint<5, 26, uint16_t> c;

-have the same integer precision of 5 bits, and the same fractional precision of
+have the same integer precision of 5 bits, and the same fractional precision of 26 bits. ~a~ and ~b~ both use 32-bit numbers for storage, while ~c~ uses 16-bit numbers.

-    32 * ceil((5+35)/32) - 5 - 1 = 58

-bits - the minimal storage size is rounded up to a multiple of the size of the storage type; then the bits needed for the integral part and sign bit are subtracted.

 Arithmetics work as expected:

+    FixedPoint<5, 26> a, b, c;
     a = 5.;
     b = 6.;